-Assessment is relevant, performance-based, and provides students with real-time feedback.
+Assessment\ is relevant, performance-based, and provides students with real-time feedback.

-Attribute Exploratory Developing Established Model 2.5.1 STEM Data Data regarding student interest and achievement in STEM is not collected or is collected but not consistently or strategically.
-Data regarding student interest and achievement in STEM is collected consistently and strategically.
-Data regarding student interest and achievement in STEM is collected consistently and strategically and used to drive instruction.
-Data regarding student interest and achievement in STEM is collected consistently and strategically and used to drive and differentiate instruction.
-1 point 2 points 3 points 4 points 2.5.2 Assessment Format Student assessments are tied to completing an activity versus demonstrating foundational skills or explaining big ideas.
-1 point Students are assessed in a vacuum (i.e. individual skills and understandings are assessed without application).
-2 points Assessment includes real- world and appropriate application of learning.
+Attribute Exploratory Developing Established Model 2.5.1 STEM Data Data regarding student achievement in STEM is not collected.
+0 point Data regarding student achievement in STEM is collected consistently and strategically by some teachers.
+1 points Data regarding student achievement in STEM is collected consistently and strategically by the majority of teachers.
+3 points Data regarding student achievement in STEM is collected consistently and strategically and used to drive instruction by the majority of teacher.
+5 points 2.5.2 STEM Interest and Awareness Data regarding student interest and identities in STEM is not collected.
+0 point Data regarding student interest and identities in STEM is collected consistently and strategically by some teachers.
+1 points Data regarding student interest and identities in STEM is collected consistently and strategically by the majority of teachers.
+2 points Data regarding student interest and identities in STEM is collected consistently and strategically and used to drive instruction by the majority of teacher.
+3 points 2.5.3 Assessment Format Student assessments are tied to completing an activity versus demonstrating foundational skills or explaining big ideas.
+0 point Students are assessed in a vacuum (i.e. individual skills and understandings are assessed without application).
+Assessment includes real- world and appropriate application of learning.
 3 points Assessment relies on application of learning to related real-world problem-solving situations.
-4 points 2.5.3 Growth in STEM Assessments measure achievement in science.
-Pre- and post- assessments measure students' academic growth in STEM.
-Students' knowledge and understanding of STEM is evaluated through assessment, and students show growth in STEM.
-Students' knowledge and understanding of STEM is evaluated through assessment, and a majority of students show significant growth in STEM.
-1 point 2 points 3 points 5 points
+4 points

-For the purposes of this framework, STEM assessment includes integrated content understanding as well as skills and practices.
-Examples include, but are not limited to, assessing students' ability to: design investigations, collaborate, explain phenome na, design solutions, use mathematics to identify a problem.
+\For the purposes of this framework, STEM assessment includes integrated content understanding as well as skills and practices.
+Examples include, but are not limited to, assessing students' ability to: design investigations, collaborate, explain phenomena, design solutions, use mathematics to identify a problem.
 Assessments such as MAP or SBAC are not STEM assessments.